 - Launch the File Explorer from the Taskbar.

-- Access Google Chrome Folder under Program Files from the File Explorer window.
+- Access the Google Chrome Folder from the File Explorer window under Program Files.

 C:\Program Files (x86)\Google

 If a few files related to the Update service are left behind, it might reinstall the browser on your PC and update it to the latest build.
-Therefore, it is recommended to delete those files as well.
+Therefore, it is recommended that those files be deleted as well.

 - Head to the Start menu and search CMD for the Command Prompt app.